unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 Before continuing, we'll define an important concept that is often overcomplicated by only looking at examples.

-**Definition.** A pair (LP position, initial deposit) is at *impermanent loss* if the current the value of the LP position is lower than the value of the initial deposit.
+**Definition.** A pair (LP position, initial deposit) is at *impermanent loss* if the current the value of the LP position is lower than the current value of the initial deposit (i.e. at current exchange rates).

 To emphasize - impermanent loss is only defined with respect to an initial deposit; it's not an intrinsic property of an LP position.